ETS-Android5/jarvis-services/README.md

 }
 ```

-- NOTE: For licence check Internet connection is not required (but it may required in future releases)
+- NOTE: For licence check Internet connection is not required (but it may required in future releases).

 ## These libraries are required for implement Jarvis API: